EllenMengqiXu/SQL/README.md

 select t1. column_name1, t1.column_name2, t2.column_name3 from table1 t1 left join table2 t2 on t1.column_name1 = t2.column_name1 **where columnname3(column in right table) is null** order by t1.column_name1;

+3. right (outer) join -- inner join plus all values from the right table that match no values from the left table

+*Right join seldom run into practice, we can reverse table order of left join to achieve right join*